bthurber/kmm-scale/blogpost/kmm1-1.md

 This process is performed automatically as part of the scripts used to deploy the environment, but we wanted to validate and fix some hosts that failed to apply the policy that automatically was configuring it.

-In order to prepare the setup, we also had to mirror into our registry the KMM Operator, and for the reporting, we also added the Grafana operator.
+In order to prepare the setup, we also had to mirror the KMM operator into the registry, and for the reporting, we also added the Grafana operator.

-As a side issue, we ran out of disk space in the bastion, as we were only using the 500 GB SSD, so we've noted this to automatically set additional space on /var/lib/containers on the bastion using extra disks.

-Also, as we switched from IPv4 to IPv6, we were required to perform some manual cleanup of leftovers that could have caused some of the instabilities we saw in previous attempts.

 # The Grafana instance

-OpenShift already includes a Grafana dashboard, together with ACM, that can show some information about the bare-metal cluster we will use for management.
+OpenShift already includes a Grafana dashboard, together with ACM, that can show some information about the bare-metal cluster used for management.

 ![](images/100002010000072F000003B41B178679481C50E9.png)

-However, in order to be able to customize the dashboard, we are required to install a custom instance.
-This custom instance is what we'll show in the next screenshots to highlight the behavior of the cluster and the numbers obtained.
+However, in order to be able to customize the dashboard, it's required to install a custom instance.
+This custom instance is what is shown in the next screenshots to highlight the behavior of the cluster and the numbers obtained.

-# Our results
+# Results

-As a briefing, we've 1754 valid possible SNOs (deployed and in operation).
+## Environment

+There were a total of 1,754 valid possible SNO's deployed and in operation with one SNO down due to a registration issue.

-Out of those, 6 spokes were removed, as they failed in different steps (test upgrade of OpenShift, operators in a non-working state, etc).
+Of the 1,754 SNO spoke clusters, 6 were removed as they failed in different steps (test upgrade of OpenShift, operators in a non-working state, etc).

-So 1748, is the real number of spokes available for deploying KMM
+For testing, 1,748 SNO's were used for deploying KMM, well over the 1,000 target set as a requirement prior to deployment and testing at scale.

 ## KMM installation

-For deploying KMM we used the operator, to get it added on the Hub.
+For deploying KMM, the operator was first deployed on the Hub.

-Using ACM, we defined a policy to also add it to the managed clusters, so that's what we'll be seeing in the next graphs.
+Using ACM, we defined a policy to also add it to the managed clusters, as seen in the next graphs.

 First, the KMM Hub installation started at 11:42, and we can see some data on the following graph: